CodingFu/cv/README.md

 Key developer work on several projects using Ruby on Rails and Node.js, project management, customer acquisition.
 Highlights:
 - Next-gen email client.
 Backend in Rails and some Node.js.
 Unfortunately we were kicked out of market by Google Inbox.
-- A Tinder-like dating app that connects people who want to go together on a concert.
+- A Tinder-like dating app that connects people who want to go together on an event.
 (Backend and team management)
 - Geotracking system for tracking international goods delivery by trucks.
 (Backend in Node.js and front-end in React)
 - Uber-like taxi app for Lithuania and Latvia.
 (Backend in Rails, some front-end in Android and iOS)

-### 2015-present Codementor - Expert mentor
+### 2015-present Codementor and Arc - Expert mentor

 Mentored 250+ developers of all levels on various topics via screen share.
 Vastly improved my communication skills and ability to dive into unfamiliar project code and solve problems.

+- Worked on a huge high loaded community focused social network platform in Rails, Node and React

 #### [*Make sure to check out my profile to see what people say about me!*](https://www.codementor.io/codingfu)